 Clean standing fans by disassembling and soaking the metal grille and fan in soapy water.
 You should also wipe down the stand buttons with a microfiber cloth.

 For ceiling fans, use a ladder to comfortably reach your fan and slide a pillowcase over a blade.
 Pull it towards you to gather excess dust.
 You can throw the pillowcase into the wash when you’re done dusting off each blade.
 Finish off by wiping it with a microfiber cloth.

-Alternatively, use an extendable duster with fine fibers that allows dirt to stick on it!
+Alternatively, use an extendable duster with fine fibers that allows dirt to stick to it!